konstellation-io/science-toolkit/docs/docs/getting-started/_index.md

 ### Domain Setup

-If you are deploying Science Toolkit in a remote cluster you need setup a DNS helm param on `values.yaml` file
+If you are deploying Science Toolkit in a remote cluster you need setup a DNS subdomain pointint to the ip address where your ingress controller is listening, and set this domain in the `values.yaml` file before deploy it.